ryand67/README-Generator/README.md

   ## Usage

-  Type node index.js in the terminal to run the generator.
+  Type node index.js into the terminal to activate this app.

   ## Credits